 Want more Seoul content?
 Head over to our South Korea Travel Guides to explore the very best of Seoul and beyond.

-We hope this guide featuring things to do at Deoksugung Palace helps with planning your visit to Seoul!
+We hope this guide featuring what to see at Deoksugung Palace helps with planning your visit to Seoul!

 Happy Travels,